vjhawar12/ESP32-ETHERNET-Web-Server/README.md

 ## Future hardening ideas

-If this were pushed further toward production, the next steps would be:
+As this moves closer to production, the next hardening steps include:

 - watchdog and task health monitoring
 - reconnect/retry logic for repeated socket failures